adunna/owl-scrape/README.md

 Automagically download all 14 live OWL streams (6 player POVs from both sides, map VOD, and spectator VOD) to disk for later viewing.
 Categorizes them for you.

+Has a nice GUI.
+Working on distributing binaries. :)

 ---

 This is a WIP for OWL Season 2 Stage 2.